Crownbrook median real estate price is $283,528, which is less expensive than 86.3% of Connecticut neighborhoods and 64.4% of all U.S. neighborhoods.

 Three-deckers, duplexes, old Victorian homes cut up into apartments.
 Independent stores on the corner selling pizza.
 These are some of the hallmarks of neighborhoods with lots of small 2, 3, and 4 unit apartment buildings.
 The Crownbrook neighborhood really stands out in this regard, however, as it is dominated by such small apartment buildings more than nearly any other neighborhood in America.
 This is a stunning visual and lifestyle example of this type of neighborhood.
 In fact, 61.8% of the real estate here are small 2, 3, or 4 unit apartment buildings, which is a higher proportion than found in 99.3% of America's neighborhoods.

-One of the unique characteristics of the Crownbrook neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.2% of the neighborhoods in America.
+The Crownbrook neighborhood stands out for having an average per capita income lower than 97.2% of the neighborhoods in the United States.
 The Crownbrook neighborhood also has a greater percentage of children living in poverty (58.8%) than found in 96.6% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, neighborhoodScout's exclusive research revealed that 94.7% of the adult residents in the Crownbrook neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 96.9% of the neighborhoods in America.